The 2011 Poppies - the Judges!

 - Andrew McIntire is

-embarrassment) boasts that he owns enough classic Star Wars figures,
+embarrassment) he boasts that he owns enough classic Star Wars figures,

 vehicles, and play sets to stage reenactments of almost every pivotal